dCache/dcache-book2/cookbook-classic-se-to-dcache.md

 -   create a new pool.

 -   for each file in the classic SE an entry in PNFS has to be created. then the file has to be moved to data directory in the pool control directory and the owner, group and size must be set in PNFS.
-To avoid mistakes we recomend to use a script developed and tested by the DCACHE developers.
-Run the script for each file which goes into DCACHE:
+To avoid mistakes we recomend to use a script developed and tested by the dCache developers.
+Run the script for each file which goes into dCache:

         PROMPT-ROOTfind . -type f -exec file2dcache.sh {} /pnfs/desy.de/data/fromSE /pool/pool1 \;